STI Testing

 STI Testing and Treatment Indiana

-New Albany, Corydon, Salem, and Marengo.
+Choices Life Resource Center provides STI Testing for women during pregnancy in our New Albany center.
 Our STI/STD services are free, but a low-cost lab fee may apply.

 SCHEDULE A FREE & CONFIDENTIAL APPOINTMENT